Welcome to the Noetic Learning Math Contest!

 During the contest, students are given 45 minutes to solve 20 problems.
 Many problems are designed to challenge students and to enrich their problem solving experiences.

-The contest is for students in grades 2, 3, 4, 5 and 6.
-Teachers in any public school or a private school are encouraged to register their students.
+The contest is for students in grades 2-8.
+Teachers in any public school or private school are encouraged to register their students.
 Click here for more contest details.

 It's COOL to be good at